2017 Pembrokeshire County Council election

-An election to Pembrokeshire County Council was held on 4 May 2017 as part of wider local elections across Wales.
+The 2017 election to Pembrokeshire County Council was held on 4 May 2017 as part of wider local elections across Wales.
 The election was preceded by the 2012 election.
-It will be followed by the 2022 election.
+It was followed by the 2022 election.
 Twelve seats (out of the sixty available) had candidates elected unopposed.

 Ward results

 Nominations closed on 4 April 2017.

 Amroth

 Burton

 Rob Summons was elected as an Independent at a by-election in 2013.